Deploying a PingDataSync Failover Server ¶

 The stack will sync entries from

 ou=destination,o=sync every second.
-One of the two sync servers will be considered active, while the other remains on standby.
+One of the two sync servers is considered active while the other remains on standby.

 In one terminal window, tail the logs from the PingDataSync servers: